Best AI Video Clipping Tools in 2026

 The downside is a credit-per-minute system that gets pricey on long content, and clip selection that leans more on templates than deep AI detection.
 Great for teams that value brand consistency and 4K; less ideal for solo creators watching every credit.

-7. Klap — best for AI dubbing right now
+7. Klap, best for AI dubbing and 4K

-8. Descript — best for text-based editing & full production
+8. Descript, best for text-based editing and full production

 CapCut (owned by ByteDance) is the most popular free video editor for a reason: a massive template library, powerful effects and transitions, deep TikTok integration, and unlimited exports on the free plan (with a watermark).
 Pro is $15/month (annual).